 Sometimes though, the pros outweigh the cons.
 Let’s discuss what Amazon Print on Demand offers and how this impacts you, the writer.

-Additionally, compared to other POD platforms, KDP has the lowest printing costs around.
+Additionally, compared to other print on demand platforms, Amazon print on demand has the lowest printing costs around.
 Actual production can take between three to five business days.
-This fast turnaround process makes for a headache-free experience for its users.
+This fast turnaround time makes for a headache-free experience for its users.

-How much cost is involved depends on your book quality.
+How much cost is involved with Amazon print on demand depends on your book quality.
 You can check out Amazon’s pricing resources page for eBook, paperback, and hardcover printing.
 You can also find royalty listings here.
-Note that for paperback printing costs, Amazon uses the following formula:
+Note that for paperback printing costs, Amazon print on demand uses the following formula: